The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Although she may appear to settle into her human life and may even have children with her human husband, as soon as she can find her selkie skin, she will immediately flee and return to the sea.

-In some versions of the story of the Selkies, the selkie revisits her human family on land once every year, but in most versions of the tale, she is never seen again by them.
+In some versions of the story of the Selkies, the Selkie revisits her human family on land once every year, but in most versions of the tale, she is never seen again by them.

-One version of the legend of the Selkies states that although the selkie wife was never seen again in human form, her children would sometimes witness a large seal approaching them and greeting them wistfully.
+One version of the legend of the Selkies states that although the Selkie wife was never seen again in human form, her children would sometimes witness a large seal approaching them and greeting them wistfully.

 Legend of the Selkies